python/cpython/Doc/library/logging.rst

    should only be called from an exception handler.

-.. method:: Logger.addFilter(filt)
+.. method:: Logger.addFilter(filter)

-   Adds the specified filter *filt* to this logger.
+   Adds the specified filter *filter* to this logger.

-.. method:: Logger.removeFilter(filt)
+.. method:: Logger.removeFilter(filter)

-   Removes the specified filter *filt* from this logger.
+   Removes the specified filter *filter* from this logger.

 .. method:: Logger.filter(record)